LuisaG/playground-gx5KoCBa/markdowns/welcome.md

 Our model needs to see lot of possible data to understand which characteristics are those of the object in question.
 To have a model that generalizes well, you need to ensure this works irrespective of background, color intensities, sizes, etc.
 Example:
-we may need thousands to millions of such images to achieve decent feature extraction that lead to low classification accuracy. we don't need a million unique samples to test if your model has learnt the above and having a few samples of each type of cat should be enough of a test.
+we may need thousands to millions of such images to achieve decent feature extraction that lead to low classification accuracy.
+We don't need a million unique samples to test if your model has learnt the above and having a few samples of each type of cat should be enough of a test.

 # Sample Training and Testing Data
 <B> Training Data </B>